On the geography of log-surfaces: Line arrangements and their characteristic numbers

 If we compute the log Chern numbers using Proposition \ref{chernn} in the setting of line arrangements in the complex projective plane, then we get

 and this allows us to conclude that

-In other words, the characteristic numbers are nothing else log Chern slopes of the associated log surface $(Y,\widetilde{\mathcal{L}})$, and for this reason we will follow Hirzebruch's concept and use the term characteristic numbers most of the time.
+In other words, the characteristic numbers are nothing else log Chern slopes of the associated log-surface $(Y,\widetilde{\mathcal{L}})$, and for this reason we will follow Hirzebruch's concept and use the term characteristic numbers most of the time.

 Let us present the first interesting observation that comes from \cite[p.
 135]{Hirzebruch}. \begin{proposition} Let $\mathcal{L} \subset \mathbb{P}^{2}$ be an arrangement of $d\geq 6$ lines such that $t_{d}=t_{d-1}=t_{d-2}=0$.
 Then